Documentation Index

 Response

-Both types return the same shape:
+All three creation types return the same response shape:

 {